Enhancing Adversarial Defense by k-Winners-Take-All: Understanding -WTA Discontinuity

-To understand \kwta's discontinuity, consider one layer outputting values $\bm{x}$, passed through a \kwta activation, and followed by the next layer whose linear weight matrix is $\mathsf{W}$ (see adjacent figure).
+$\mathsf{W}$ (see adjacent figure).
 Then, the value fed into the next activation can be expressed as $ \mathsf{W}\phi_k(\bm{x})$, where $\phi_k(\cdot)$ is the \kwta function defined in~\eq{kwta}.
 Suppose the vector $\bm{x}$ has a length $l$.
 We define the \kwta's \emph{activation pattern} under the input $\bm{x}$ as

 Here (and throughout this paper), we use $[l]$ to denote the integer set $\{1,2,...,l\}$.

 \paraspace \paragraph{Discontinuity.} The activation pattern $\mathcal{A}(\bm{x})$ is a key notion for analyzing \kwta's discontinuity behavior.
 Even an infinitesimal perturbation of $\bm{x}$ may change $\mathcal{A}(\bm{x})$: some element $i$ is removed from $\mathcal{A}(\bm{x})$ while another element $j$ is added in.
 Corresponding to this change, in the evaluation of $\mathsf{W}\phi_k(\bm{x})$, the contribution of $\sfW$'s column vector $\sfW_i$ vanishes while another column $\sfW_j$ suddenly takes effect.
 It is this abrupt change that renders the result of $\mathsf{W}\phi_k(\bm{x})$ $C^0$ discontinuous.